S-Law

 What Reality Looks Like in the Private Sector

-Imagine yourself working in a private company, and the country enters a state of emergency.
-You are asked to stay home, but unlike public sector employees, you are uncertain about what awaits you regarding your salary.
-In practice, you find out that the relevant laws require you to be absent from work for at least ten days to be eligible for any compensation, and that's only if you meet additional conditions.
+Imagine working at a private company when the country enters a state of emergency.
+You are asked to stay home, but unlike government employees, you do not know what will appear on your payslip.
+In practice, you find that you must be absent from work for at least ten consecutive days to qualify for any compensation — and only if you meet additional conditions.

 What the Laws Actually Say

 In Israel, during a state of emergency, there are two main frameworks for unpaid leave: one for the public sector and one for the private sector.
-Public employees receive 100% of their salary even if they do not go to work, whereas private sector laws dictate entirely different conditions.
-Private sector employees must be absent for at least ten consecutive days to be eligible for any compensation, and in many cases, the compensation ranges from only 40% to 70% of the regular salary.
-These are significant gaps that create inequality between the sectors, especially when dealing with the same situations of war and emergency damages.
+Government employees may receive up to 100% of their salary even if they do not report to work, while private-sector employees must be absent for at least ten consecutive days to qualify for any compensation, and the compensation itself is capped at up to 70% of regular pay.
+These substantial gaps create inequality between the sectors, especially in situations of war and emergency.
+The legal basis for unemployment benefits is the National Insurance Law, and the specific framework for Operation Iron Sword was approved by the Knesset Labor, Welfare and Health Committee.

 • You work in the private sector

-• You had to miss work due to an emergency
+• You had to miss work because of a state of emergency

-• You haven't reached agreements with your employer about pay
+• You have not reached agreements with your employer on pay

-• You were absent for less than ten consecutive days
+• You were absent for fewer than ten consecutive days

-• You are concerned about the impact of the sector gaps on your salary
+• You are worried about how sector gaps affect your pay

 Not sure if this applies to you?